Target dates for ordering:

 - Approx. enrollment

 It’s easy to research and adopt course materials using Follett Discover.
-You can:

 - Log-in to Moodle

 - Select Follett Discover from the main menu